DavidMercier/PopIn/doc/models.rst

 obtained from nanoindentation tests performed on the substrate without the brittle film.

 .. figure:: ./_pictures/popin_mechanisms_2.png
+   :name: popin_mechanisms_2
    :scale: 30 %
    :align: center

-   *Figure 5 : Schematic cross section of deformation profile of a hard brittle film on an elastic-plastic substrate under indentation.*
+   *Schematic cross section of deformation profile of a hard brittle film on an elastic-plastic substrate under indentation.*

-In the Figure 5, :math:`R` is the radius of the spherical indenter, :math:`t` is the thickness of the thin film, :math:`F_\text{c}` is the applied load, :math:`h` is the indentation displacement, :math:`c` the radius of the plastic zone in the substrate and :math:`a_\text{c}` the contact radius between the indenter and the thin film.
+In the :numref:`popin_mechanisms_2`, :math:`R` is the radius of the spherical indenter, :math:`t` is the thickness of the thin film, :math:`F_\text{c}` is the applied load, :math:`h` is the indentation displacement, :math:`c` the radius of the plastic zone in the substrate and :math:`a_\text{c}` the contact radius between the indenter and the thin film.

 Find here the |matlab| function to calculate the plastic radius :math:`c`: